4e6anenk0/settings_provider/README.md

 The `settings_provider` separates settings into local settings (delegated to the Shared Preference storage or other local storage) and equivalent current session settings.
 The `settings_provider` tries to keep settings synchronized between these levels.
 For this, the entire configuration is described in `Property()` objects, which are immutable, constant and declarative.
 Also, `settings_provider` automatically creates the required settings both locally (optionaly) and in the current session.

 All interaction with the settings happens through the `SettingsController`.
-All interaction with the scenarios happens through the `ScenarioController`.

 ## Usage

 ### 1. The `Settings()` widget class.
 Example of the simplest usage

 #### 1.1.
-Property
+Properties

-To create a configuration, the package provides a `Property()` class that allows you to create a declarative configuration of settings.
+To create a configuration, the package provides a several classes that allows you to create a declarative configuration of settings:

+- `Property` - a simple declarative setting property
+- `UIProperty`- like property, but with a converter function to convert data into a readable format for the UI
+- `EnumProperty` - property with the ability to store Enum settings

 **Property only describes the setting and does not have to match your current or local settings configuration.** This means you need only care about the default value in you app and whether this value should be stored in local storage (SharedPreferences by default).